-On the way to the Tongariro we stopped once or twice to make a photo.
-On approach to the mountains you feel indeed as you would getting closer to the Mordor of the Lord of the Rings.
-We left our fellows, and hit the road.
+On the way to the Tongariro, we stopped once or twice to take a photo.
+On approach to the mountains, you feel true as you would getting closer to the Mordor of the Lord of the Rings.
+We left our fellows and hit the road.
 We were supposed to pick up them in seven or eight hours.
 Joking we promised them a barbecue just after their descent.

-To get to the Waitomo glow-worm caves we needed more than two hours ride.
+To get to the Waitomo glow-worm caves, we needed more than two hours ride.
 The distance was 170 km.
 On the way there and back we were sightseeing picturesque green hills.
-In aftermath, one of the most interesting scenic roads we saw in New Zealand.
+In the aftermath, one of the most attractive scenic roads we saw in New Zealand.
 It remained me of Scotland.
 But the green hills in New Zealand are somewhat different.

 En route From Tongariro to Waitomo.
 The scenic views

-As we arrived at the caves it turned out that the sightseeing of the caves including descent lasts only 45 minutes.
+As we arrived at the caves, it turned out that the sightseeing of the caves, including descent, lasts only 45 minutes.
 For that long ride we made, and the prospect of the return way it was too short for me.
-We had surplus of time.
+We had a surplus of time.
 So, I asked my fellows whether I can visit another cave.
 ‘Yes’, they said.
-‘In the meantime we will grab a bite.
+‘In the meantime, we will grab a bite.
 We are not feeling well.
 It might be too cold inside’.

 Inside the Ruakuri caves

 The glow worms in the first cave were fascinating.
 But the sightseeing tour was indeed very short.
-My decision to go the other cave gave me much more better travelling experience.
-The visit in Ruakuri caves 60 meters below the surface was worthwhile.
+My decision to go to the other cave gave me a much better traveling experience.
+The visit to Ruakuri caves 60 meters below the surface was worthwhile.
 It lasted altogether one and half hour that went by before I have noticed it.
-On this day I understood the first time, while New Zealand is recommended for all who would like to enjoy versatile outdoor activities.
-A special path was prepared for visitors, the tour was very well planned and our lady guide was professional.
+On this day, I understood the first time, while New Zealand is recommended for all who would like to enjoy varied outdoor activities.
+A first path was prepared for visitors, the tour was very well planned, and our lady guide was professional.
 We had to follow strict safety and environmental protection rules.

 On the way back from Tongariro National Park

 The aftermath.
-After having seen the photos my fellows made in Tongariro I regret not coming with them, even at the cost of additional trainings in the gym to prepare.
-I would however take their advice to descent at the same side of the mountains that they approached them.
-The advantage would be a possibility to make photographs with sunlight in different position.
-The visit in the glow-worm caves provided that you take the extended tour but not only the basic one is worthwhile, as well.
-The road between those both locations is truly a scenic one.
-At this part of New Zealand our planning failed.
+After having seen the photos my fellows made in Tongariro, I regret not coming with them, even at the cost of additional training in the gym to prepare.
+I would, however, take their advice to descent on the same side of the mountains that they approached them.
+The advantage would be a possibility to make photographs with sunlight in a different position.
+The visit to the glow-worm caves provided that you take the extended tour, but not only the basic one is worthwhile, as well.
+The road between those both locations is genuinely a scenic one.
+In this part of New Zealand, our planning failed.
 We should have stayed there for two days and all visit both – the Tongariro park and the caves.

 WRONG PLANNING OR LACK OF TEAMWORK?

-This was the first time as we failed as a traveling team.
+This was the first time we failed as a traveling team.
 We had only some snacks in the van.
 Even if we were planning a barbecue for our hungry fellows, we did not think about the time schedule.
-In our planning we neither counted in bringing some true food to our tired fellows nor the fact that restaurants close early in New Zealand.
+In our planning, we neither counted in bringing some real food to our tired fellows nor the fact that restaurants close early in New Zealand.
 This time we spent the night in a regular hotel.
 Making us a decent supper was not possible.
-We ended in running quickly around ten pm to a supermarket that was almost closing.
-As we had to wake up early to bring our trekking fellows to the mountains, it was the first day as we deprived us both of sleep and of decent meal.
-Taking into account the day activities we planned in, the distance between hotels booked turned to be too long.
-On this day we also realised that already the second of us is seek.
+We ended in sprinting at around ten pm to a supermarket that was almost closing.
+As we had to wake up early to bring our trekking fellows to the mountains, it was the first day as we deprived us both of sleep and of a decent meal.
+Taking into account the daily activities we planned in, the distance between hotels booked turned to be too long.
+On this day we also realized that already the second of us is sick.
 Thankfully this night was planned as a longer one.
-A good night sleep of eight hours allowed us to truly rest.
+A good night’s sleep of eight hours allowed us to truly rest.

 DAY 3 ROUTE

 Three of us made a long walk in the mountains.
-The remaining ones hit a road making there and back more than 300 km.
-Out of those four I was the only one who spent longer time on sightseeing caves.
-In aftermath for three of us, the day was about forty minutes of sightseeing on foot and around eight hours in the van.
+The remaining ones hit the road making there and back more than 300 km.
+Out of those four, I was the only one who spent a long time on sightseeing caves.
+In the aftermath of three of us, the day was about forty minutes of sightseeing on foot and around eight hours in the van.